 KAMON: 1,000+ YEARS OF HISTORY

-The kamon tradition can be summed up in four key periods in Japanese history.
-The first known kamon date back to ancient Japan, the period covering the Asuka (538-710), Nara (710-794) and Heian periods (794-1185).
-During this time, family crests were exclusive to the nobles in the Imperial court until the ending of the Heian period.
+Before Japan opened its doors to modernity and globalization, every family had their own crests.
+The first known family crest dates back to ancient Japan, the era covering the Nara period (710-794).
+During this time, kamon were held exclusively by the nobles in the Imperial court until the ending of the Heian period.

 By the late Asuka period, mon took on a more practical matter.
 There were already too many noble houses in the capital, and those houses filled with retainers, servants, errand-boys, cooks, and so forth.
 They had to transport their lord’s possessions—carriages, litters, oxcarts, horses, food trays, vegetable baskets, and so on—in public places and public events.
-These properties had to be marked clearly to be able to differentiate which palanquin or coach belongs to whose family by its design of the crest.
+These properties had to be marked clearly to be able to differentiate which palanquin or coach belonged to which family by its design of the crest.

 During the Asuka, Nara, and Heian periods, the Tang Dynasty (618-907) of China, the golden age of Chinese civilization and most sophisticated culture in the world at the time, heavily influenced crest designs and it followed aristocratic preferences of the day.
 Many of the favorite motifs of today have roots dating back to this period when Buddhism, Taoism, and other Chinese influences were at their height.
 It was also a period considered to be the peak of the Japanese imperial court and noted for its art, especially poetry, flower-viewing, and literature.
 So, the designs of kamon tended to be elegant and delicate, emphasizing aesthetics.
 Even today, most descendants of aristocrats use flower or plant crests, many originating over a thousand years ago.